SYGong/sygong.github.io/_posts/2019-01-16-indoor-location-sensing-using-geo-magnetism.md

 - *Initial Investigation for the System Design* (3.2)
 - *System for Pedestrian Localization* (4)

-Each one has its motivation, desgin (hardware, algorithm or experiment), and findings/result/evaluation that lead to next act.
+Each one has its motivation, design (hardware, algorithm or experiment), and findings/result/evaluation that lead to next act.

 Scenes like *stability over time* or *effect of moving objects* (4.2.2) making the story solid.